Dan Benjamin

-Dan Paul Benjamin (born October 26, 1972) is a software developer, user interface designer, writer, and podcaster.
-He is the founder of 5by5 and Fireside.fm, CTO of Spooler Media, and owner of Bacon Method.
+Dan Paul Benjamin (born October 26, 1972) is an American software developer, user interface designer, writer, and podcaster.
+He founded the podcast network 5by5 and the podcast-hosting platform Fireside.fm, and later became chief technology officer of Spooler Media.

 Career

 Benjamin graduated with a B.A. in technical writing with a computer science focus from the University of Central Florida in 1994.